7 Essential Folic Acid Benefits for Moms-to-Be

 Side effects of Folic Acid before Pregnancy

-Much like every other vitamin or mineral, even the excess consumption of folic acid can contribute to a number of underlying side effects that majority of us are not even aware of.
-If you have been consuming folic acid before pregnancy, it is necessary to ensure that the levels are maintained in the permissible amounts and not exceeded subpar.
+If you have been consuming folic acid before pregnancy, it is important to ensure that the levels are maintained within the recommended amounts and not exceeded.

-Some of the common side effects of higher doses of folic acid include:
+Some of the common side effects of higher doses of folic acid are as follows: